mikberg/mikberg.github.io/_posts/2016-03-11-why-and-how-testing-can-make-you-happier.md

 #### Think as a Consumer

-Another one: When you're writing tests first, you're **designing your code's API first.** Testing puts you into code consumer mode, where you'll write code against what's going to be the interface to other stuff.
+When you're writing tests first, you're **designing your code's API first.** Testing puts you into code consumer mode, where you'll write code against what's going to be the interface to other stuff.
 Designing your API without so much concern for inner workings leads to a better API design, which leads to easier consumption of your module, which leads to cleaner code in the project as a whole.

 #### Eureka moments